evanwill/_drafts/_notes/cygwin.md

 ---

 [Cygwin](https://cygwin.com/index.html) is a project that adds Unix style terminal to Windows.
-It includes hundreds of Unix commandline utilities built and packaged to function natively on Windows.
+It includes hundreds of Unix command line utilities built and packaged to function natively on Windows.
-It includes more functionality than Git Bash (included with [Git for Windows](https://git-for-windows.github.io/)), is open-source (unlike [MobaXterm](http://mobaxterm.mobatek.net/)), and has a package system to install utilities (unlike [Cmdr](https://evanwill.github.io/_drafts/notes/cmdr.html)).
+It includes more functionality than Git Bash (included with [Git for Windows](https://git-for-windows.github.io/)), is open-source (unlike [MobaXterm](http://mobaxterm.mobatek.net/)), and has a package system to install utilities (unlike [Cmder](https://evanwill.github.io/_drafts/notes/cmdr.html)).
-If you are currently using Git Bash on Windows, you may want to move to Cygwin if you would like Nano Editor, Wget, and GNU Make.
+If you are currently using Git Bash on Windows, you may want to move to Cygwin if you would like Nano Editor, Wget, and GNU Make (plus old school terminal games!).

 ## Install Cygwin